Does your stomach make all sorts of gurgling, rumbling and other strange, weird sounds?

 These stomach noises can occur soon after you go to bed, and they can also occur in the middle of the night while you’re lying in bed, or in the morning as you are approaching the time to get up for the day.

-I asked questions about funny belly sounds to Edward Cruz Paredez, MD, section chief of gastroenterology at Scripps Memorial Hospital La Jolla.
+I asked questions about funny belly sounds to Edward Cruz Paredez, MD, a board certified gastroenterologist based in La Jolla, CA.

 Dr. Paredez explains, “Funny noises from the stomach or digestive tract are made up of two components: the contents,” and “contractions of the stomach and intestines.”